sky-farmer/meBLUP/README.md

 ## Description

 ### meCODE
-The folder *meCode* contains all R-scripts to run meBLUP as it is described in the the Thesis Himmelbauer, 2022 [3].
+The folder *meCODE* contains all R-scripts to run meBLUP as it is described in the the Thesis Himmelbauer, 2022 [3].
 The file

     meSTART.r